RosieWatson/GreatStourSite/README.txt

 specific elements.

 We have used the following packages alongside the basic:
-- antd: We used Ant Design Components as they're high quality and easily implemented with React and gave us vast functionality without the required complexity (e.g. Date Picker and Dialog/Modals)
+- antd: This is a front-end component library.
+We used chose to use this as it provided us with a large choice of ready built, tried and tested components which could helps us create an attractive and accessible UI easily.
+It is designed to be used with React and gave us a vast functionality without the extra complexity (e.g. Date Picker and Dialog/Modals)
 - chart.js / react-chartjs-2: Gives us a react component for chart.js to provide us with component-based charts for our data, provides clean responsive charts for user interaction
-- google-map-react: Provided us with a react component over the top of the Google Maps API, allowing us to render other React components directly over the map
+- google-map-react: Is a react-wrapper for the Google Maps API, allowing us to render other React components directly over the map, such as markers.
-- react-google-recaptcha: This provides us with a react component of the google recaptcha api
+- react-google-recaptcha: A react-wrapper for the google recaptcha api.
 - less / less-loader: We used LESS styling because it's the base language extension system for CSS within Ant Design.
-It allowed us to structure our style sheets more clearly, primarily utilising nested selectors
+It allowed us to structure our stylesheets more clearly, primarily utilising nested selectors

 Our map, using google-map-react, shows markers for each sensor along the river, along with their most recent level reading.
 Using the postcode search, a user can move the map to their exact location to understand how the sensors are positioned relative to their location.